Psykotikism/Mutant_Tanks/README.md

 Outcome: The plugin works in every Campaign-based and Survival-based game mode except "coop" mode.
 ```

+2. How come some Super Tanks aren't showing up?

+It may be due to one or more of the following:

+- The "Tank Enabled" KeyValue for that Super Tank may be set to 0 or doesn't exists at all which defaults to 0.
+- You have created a new Super Tank and didn't raise the value of the "Maximum Types" KeyValue.
+- You have misspelled one of the KeyValues settings.
+- You are still using the "Tank Character" KeyValue which is no longer used since v8.16.
+- You didn't set up the Super Tank properly.
+- You have more than 1000 Super Tanks in your config file.

-2. How do I make the plugin work on only finale maps?
+3. How do I make the plugin work on only finale maps?

 Set the value of the "Finales Only" KeyValue to 1.

-3. How can I change the amount of Tanks that spawn on each finale wave?
+4. How can I change the amount of Tanks that spawn on each finale wave?

 Here's an example: